August 7, 2020

 Expand Your PA Knowledge

 I’m always trying to learn more, and I highly recommend the AAPA/Society of Hospital Medicine Adult Hospital Medicine Boot Camp.
-This year, it’s in Portland, Oregon, and the topics are relevant and the content exceptional.
+This year, it’s in Phoenix, Arizona from Sept.
+12-16, and the topics are relevant and the content exceptional.
 The lectures are not only on foundational medical topics, but they are coupled with evidence-based medicine updates and clinical pearls that pertain to practice pitfalls.
 The speakers are experienced, skilled, and engaging, and they want to make it an outstanding experience for attendees.
 There are traditional lectures, but also breakout sessions, where attendees can learn in an interactive classroom setting and have the opportunity to ask questions and contribute.
 I always look forward to attending this conference for the clinical knowledge I gain, and the many networking opportunities that arise as well.

 Adult Hospital Medicine Boot Camp